fmvfelipemonsalve/android_flicks/README.md

 ## Notes

--Problems making it run on emulators.
+-Initially had problems making it run on emulators.

 ## Open-source libraries used